,

 discover real za’atar

 This aromatic za’atar mix comes from Bassatin Baanoub, who farm following organic principals, in a forgotten paradise in Lebanon.
 They harvest only the flowering tips of the oregano plant native to Lebanon (Origanum syriacum).
 Instead of grinding the leaves finely, to maintain their powerful aroma the leaves are coarsely ground.
-Mixed with lightly roasted sesame seeds, sumac and some salt, this essential part of an eastern Mediterranean diet is sure to impress your taste buds.
+Mixed with lightly roasted sesame seeds, sumac and some salt, this essential part of an eastern Mediterranean diet is sure to impress your taste buds.to serve

 In Lebanon za’atar mix is served with extra virgin olive oil and eaten with bread and labneh for breakfast.
-Its distinctive fragrance works well as a savoury seasoning rubbed over chicken.
-Chickpeas and pasta are also perfect vehicles for the deep flavour hit this spice blend gives to a dish.
-Makes an elegant savoury biscuit too.
+Its distinctive fragrance works well as a savoury seasoning rubbed over chicken, scattered over salmon or sprinkled into a chickpea and pasta dish.
+Fancy making a za’atar manoushé for breakfast?
+Or some za’atar cheesy savoury biscuits?
 Let your tastebuds be creative!
+Once open, store in a cool dry place. ingredients: oregano flowering tips, sesame seeds, sumac & salt.About za’atar mix 50g

-what is za'atar mix ?
+what is za’atar mix?

 Origanum syriacum

 Native to Lebanon, Origanum syriacum grows wild throughout the country.
-During the summer, Yasmina and her small team of workers hand pick the white flowering tips.
+During the summer, Yasmina and her small team hand pick the white flowering tips.
 They leave them to dry before picking off the end part, which is then crushed and added to the mixture.
-In the picture below, you can see the dried oregano flower on the left, and thyme on the right.
+In the picture, you can see the dried oregano flower on the left, and thyme on the right.
 As a protected plant, Yasmina needs to obtain a licence from the government to be able to sell and export the za’atar mix from Lebanon.

-Rhus coriaria
+Rhus joriaria

 Sumac, otherwise known as Rhus coriaria, is a key ingredient in Lebanese kitchens.
 It’s much loved in Turkey and Iran too for its zesty sourness.
 In the za’atar mix, sumac adds lemony notes, helping to balance out the strength of the aromatic oregano.
 Famous also for its deep red colour, which comes once it has been completely dried in the sun, this is such a quintessentially Lebanese spice.